 Conference Information

-Hosted at the Kantary hills hotel, Chiang Mai, Thailand, from Oct 29 - 31, 2025, the 28th Annual Thai Neuroscience Society Conference (TNS28), unveils its compelling theme: Neuroplasticity Across the Lifespan: Advancing Neuroplasticity research through cutting-edge methodologies
+TNS28 will be hosted at the Kantary hills hotel, Chiang Mai, Thailand, from October 29 - 31, 2025, the TNS28 unveils its compelling theme: Neuroplasticity Across the Lifespan: Advancing Neuroplasticity research through cutting-edge methodologies.

 Neuroplasticity is a defining feature of the brain, enabling learning, memory, recovery from injury, and adaptation throughout life.
 As neuroscience progresses, our understanding of how plasticity shapes brain function—from development to aging and disease—continues to evolve.
 In 2025, we find ourselves at the intersection of groundbreaking discovery and therapeutic innovation, where cutting-edge research is unlocking new possibilities for brain health and the treatment of neurodegenerative diseases.